-If you didn’t manage to remove the retaining ring at the start you should be able to unclip it now.
 The first piece to remove from the internal assembly is the power switch plate.
-This is clipped in on both sides at the top of the brush, see arrows below.
+This is clipped in on both sides at the top of the brush, see the arrows below.
 Carefully unclip it from one side, then the other:

 Time to get your soldering iron warmed up now!
-Using the soldering iron and desolder pump carefully desolder the two battery terminals on the circuit board (arrowed below) and bend the metal tabs vertical and away from the board with a knife so there is no solder left joining the solder tag to the board.
+Starting with the negative one (nearest the coil of copper wire), use the soldering iron and desolder pump to carefully desolder the two battery terminals on the circuit board (arrowed below, positive on the left and negative on the right) and bend the metal tabs vertical and away from the board with a knife so there is no solder left joining the solder tag to the board.
 Desoldering braid might also be useful for this.

 If fitted, locate the solder point for the pressure warning switch (arrowed below) and desolder it.
 Then unclip the switch and put it to one side.